gaultier/blog/an_optimization_and_debugging_story_sort.md

-Title: An optimization and debugging story: Your sort might be wrong
+Title: An optimization and debugging story (your sort might be wrong)
 Tags: Go, Optimization, Dtrace
 ---

-Today I was hacking on [Kratos](https://github.com/ory/kratos) at work, and I noticed running the tests took a bit too long to my liking.
+Today at work, I was hacking on [Kratos](https://github.com/ory/kratos) (a Go application), and I noticed running the tests took a bit too long to my liking.
 So I profiled the tests, and unknowingly embarked on a fun optimization and debugging adventure.
 I thought it could be interesting and perhaps educational.
 I just started this job not two months ago.
 I want to show methods that make it feasible to understand and diagnose a big body of software you don't know.

 If you want you can jump to the [PR](https://github.com/ory/x/pull/872) directly.

-# Setting the stage
+## Setting the stage

 The nice thing when you work on an open-source project for work is that it's easy to write blog posts about it, and it's easy for readers to reproduce it!
 And when I'm done, it benefits the community.
 I like it.